rukai/PF_Sandbox/readme.md

 *   Advanced features need not be beginner Friendly (e.g. editor/frame advance/replays/TAS)
 *   Ability to recreate other platform fighters does not overrule other advantages (e.g. 2D hitboxes instead of 3D hitboxes)
 *   Restricting character graphics to only hitboxes reduces scope for development of the project and development of packages

+## CI Infrastructure

+Note: There are currently no tests implemented yet.

+We build and test on:

+*   Rust nightly - Linux 64 bit (Travis)
+*   Rust nightly gnu - Windows 64 bit (Appveyor)

+All incoming pull requests are built and tested.

+Every commit merged to master is built, tested and then an incrementing tag/release is created for it.

+TODO: If the commit is tagged with Netplay, it is also released as the netplay build which is pinned at the top of releases.